The Great British Bake Off 2017: meet the bakers

 Find out more about all the bakers competing for the Channel 4 Bake Off crown – and who has already left the Bake Off tent

-The Great British Bake Off 2017 continues this Tuesday with a Bake Off first: Italian Week.
-Now there are six bakers left to take on three pizza and pastry-filled challenges
+The Great British Bake Off 2017 continues next Tuesday with yet another Bake Off first: Forgotten Bakes Week.
+Now there are just five bakers left to take on unfamiliar recipes that time forgot.

 Find out more about all the contestants remaining in this year’s series – and who has already left the Bake Off tent – by clicking on the pictures below.